-Myofascial Components of Head, Neck, & Shoulder Pain
+Myofascial Components of Head, Neck, & Shoulder Pain (Live)

 Want to have fun while getting your CEUs?
 Spend two days with Pete Whitridge exploring deep tissue structures of the upper body that are at the root of most client pain.